samukasmk/samukasmk/README.md

 - 💼 I'm currently open to work and looking for a new job, if you have any indication of python development, feel free to contact me.
 - 📫 You can reach me by linkedin: https://www.linkedin.com/in/python-dev/

-Below is my portfolio with some of my personal projects:
+Here is my portfolio with some of my personal projects:

 - **django_backoffice**: